Sold Out $ 34.00

-1. Take a 14 inch or wider shallow container filled with heavy loamy soil (topsoil mixed and or clay soil and some 'play sand' (up to 30%), this mix should hold together if you grab it)
+1. Take a 14 - 24 inch wide, or wider, no holes container filled with 2/3 topsoil mixed with 1/3 pool filter sand,(this mix should hold together if you grab it).

 2. Dig a trench with your hand through the soil for the long bottom part of the tuber to be placed in the soil.
 Now gently place the tuber in the trench and carefully cover in the sections between the growth tips which will remain sticking up above the soil.

 3. You may place ONE single stone between two growth tips to prevent the tuber from floating once the pot is submerged.

 4. Gently fill container with 2 - 4 inches of water.
 OR, when you are submerging in your pond--only allow two to four inches of water above the surface of the soil.

 5. Place in Full Sun (8 - 12 hours of sunlight daily.
 Lotus need LOTS of sun and room to bloom.